petergpt/OpenAI_GoogleSheets/README.md

 Before you begin, ensure you have the following:

 - **Google Account**: You need a Google account to access Google Sheets and Google Apps Script.
-- **Google Sheets**: Create a new Google Sheet or use an existing one where you will store your data and schema.
+- **Google Sheets**: Create a new Google Sheet or use an existing one where you will store your data.
 - **OpenAI API Key**: Use your own API key from OpenAI.

 ### Setting Up the Environment